Introduction: The Bedrock of Rural Economies

 Regulation and Sustainable Mining Practices

-To mitigate negative impacts, governments and international bodies have developed frameworks for responsible mining.
-The Extractive Industries Transparency Initiative (EITI) promotes open reporting of payments and revenues.
-The International Council on Mining and Metals (ICMM) sets environmental and social performance standards.
+Governments and international organizations have developed regulatory frameworks to mitigate the negative social and environmental impacts of mining.
+The Extractive Industries Transparency Initiative (EITI) promotes transparency in revenue reporting to reduce corruption and ensure that resource wealth benefits communities.
+The International Council on Mining and Metals (ICMM) sets rigorous environmental and social performance standards for member companies.

-Artisanal and small-scale mining (ASM) is a special case.
-It provides livelihoods for millions of people in rural areas, often in the informal sector.
-Efforts to formalize ASM, provide access to safer techniques, and eliminate child labor are ongoing priorities for organizations like the World Gold Council and the United Nations Development Programme (UNDP).
+Artisanal and small-scale mining (ASM) represents a unique sector within rural mining economies.
+It provides livelihoods to millions globally, often operating informally with limited regulation.
+Efforts to formalize ASM, improve access to safer technologies, and eliminate child labor are ongoing priorities championed by organizations such as the World Gold Council and the United Nations Development Programme (UNDP).

 Interconnections and Cross-Cutting Themes